HSF/hsf.github.io/organization/team.md

 The SG is convened by a chair, who is elected annually by the group.
 The chair is responsible for organising the regular SG meetings.
 The SG organises itself by seeking consensus.
 If the SG cannot agree on a particular issue, input will be solicited from the HSF Advisory Group and, if appropriate, the wider HSF community.
 In a last instance, the SG may hold a vote on a particular issue.

 Following the concept of a do-ocracy active contributors to the HSF are invited to join.
-These are the current members of the team:
+These are the current members of the group:

 * Caterina Doglioni - University of Manchester
 * Peter Elmer - Princeton University